Belda Lloréns Sustainable Yarns

 Most of the investments made in recent years have been in productive teams that guarantee the highest quality in high technical value spinning.

 Belda Lloréns dedicates an annual average of ten percent of the invoiced to the investment of new technology for greater competitiveness and immediate response to the markets.

 What is the circular economy?

-We offer our customers, whether brands, distribution chains or large surfaces, the possibility of working on a circular economy models based on different possibilities.
+The circular economy means preventing virgin material from entering the manufacturing cycle.
+And to that end, we offer our customers, whether brands, distribution chains or large surfaces, the possibility of working on a circular economy models based on sustainable yarns and different possibilities.

 1 | RAW MATERIALS